AGI-Labs/toto_benchmark/README.md

     python scripts/test_stub_env.py -f outputs/collaborator_agent/
     ```
 for a simple simulated test on the robot.
 If everything works as expected, we are ready to have the agent to be evaluated on the real robot!
+- Next, follow the instructions in the real world evaluation section.

+## Real-world evaluation

-- For submission, Run ```prepare_submission.sh``` script to generate a zipped folder which is ready for submission.
+- For real-world evaluation submission, Run ```prepare_submission.sh``` script to generate a zipped folder which is ready for submission.
-    - Please make sure your agent files are outside of `assets/`, as they will be ignored for submission.
 - Submit your zipped folder for evaluation using this [google form](https://forms.gle/hJWPaXK1DcpuJnhQA).
 - We will evaluate your agents on the robot hardware and update your position on the leaderboard.